Maximum Entropy Differential Dynamic Programming: Multimodal Maximum Entropy DDP

-which is identical to \eqref{eq:er_hjb:exp_bellman}.
-In other words, each $z^{(n)}$ and $V^{(n)}$ is computed in exactly the same way as $z$ and $V$ in the unimodal case but uses a different terminal condition $\Phi^{(n)}$.
-Additionally, substituting $V$ back for $z$ in \eqref{eq:er_ddp:z_additive} yields
+By induction, this holds for all time. \end{proof} \begin{remark} Note that the form of $z^{(n)}$ is identical to the Bellman equation \eqref{eq:er_hjb:exp_bellman}.
+In other words, each $z^{(n)}$ and $V^{(n)}$ is computed in exactly the same way as $z$ and $V$ in the unimodal case but with a different terminal condition $\Phi^{(n)}$. \end{remark} Substituting $V$ back for $z$ in \eqref{eq:er_ddp:z_additive} yields

 This result makes sense intuitively\textemdash the combined value function should be related to the minimum of the individual approximated value functions resulting from the different nominal states.

 Using the linearity of the desirability function \eqref{eq:er_ddp:z_additive}, the optimal policy \eqref{eq:er_hjb:exp_optimal_policy} has the form